Writers are told to ensure the Reader always knows where, when and why things are happening in stories. That’s simple to deliver about the Burning.

 Incidentally, none of the three men quoted above commented on the food.
 Perhaps suggesting it wasn’t too bad?

 One man who did mention part of the menu was Eamon Broy, one of the IRA’s top agents in the police.
 He spent a fair time in Arbour Hill and refers to the usual breakfast of porridge, bread and tea.
 He also tells us an NCO warder informed him that no prisoners were ever beaten up in Arbour Hill.
 Rules dictated that armed crown forces visitors had to leave their weapons with the governor before being allowed to see prisoners.
 He speaks well of the governor and the English soldier-warders, noting they behaved far better towards the prisoners than a couple of Irish guards.
-By all accounts the place seems to have been run relatively humanely.
+By all accounts the place seems to have been run relatively humanely, despite cramped conditions.

 A Planned Rescue Attempt?